bulwark-crypto/Bulwark-KB/docs/Troubleshooting/Wallet-Troubleshooting-FAQ.md

     3. Click the checkbox that says "Map port using UPnP"

-##### Q: I am getting weird errors/crashes when opening up my wallet.
+##### Q: I am getting strange errors/crashes when opening up my wallet.
 What can I do?

 A: First, check out the [Bulwark Knowledgebase Guide](http://kb.bulwarkcrypto.site/FAQs/General-Wallet-Issues/) and see if this fixes your problem.
 If it doesn't, head to our [Discord](https://discord.me/bulwarkcrypto) and ask for help there.